volodymyrhudyma/blog/content/blog/avoid-wasting-performance-with-reselect-in-react.md

 export default connect(mapStateToProps)(User);
 ```

-Note, that this component contains **user** prop which is not actually used, but is needed for explanation purpose.
+Note that this component contains **user** prop which is not actually used, but is needed for explanatory purposes.

-**selectors.ts** - contains selectors that pull data from the Redux store.
-Each selector prints a log to the console when invoked:
+**selectors.ts** - contains selectors that retrieve data from the Redux store.
+Each selector outputs a log to the console when called:

 ```typescript
 import { AppState } from "../rootReducer";